Coin Theorems and the Fourier Expansion: Low bias and level 1

 The main technical result of this section is the following simple proposition. \begin{prop} For every $f:\pmone^n \to \mathbb R$, the rate of convergence of the limit

 can be bounded for every $\abs{\eps} \leq 1/\sqrt{n}$ as

 where in particular if $f:\pmone^n \to [-1, 1]$ then the right-hand side is bounded by $\abseps \cdot n$. \end{prop}

 In particular, bounds on the coin problem for $f$ for small $\eps$ (e.g.~$\eps = o(1/n)$) are equivalent to bounds on the sum of the level $1$ Fourier coefficients of $f$.
-Before giving the (straightforward) proof of \cref{prop:fourier_sum_bound} (along with some slightly tighter but more technical bounds in terms of quantities smaller than $\Var\of{f\of{\coins[0]}}$), we first note some immediate corollaries, including some simple new proofs of known results in the literature on Fourier growth.
+We give the straightforward proof of (a slight strengthening of) \cref{prop:fourier_sum_bound} at the end of this section, but we first note some immediate corollaries, including some simple new proofs of known results in the literature on Fourier growth.

 Most basically, if we can assume that the level $1$ Fourier coefficients of $f$ are non-negative, we get upper bounds on the $\ell_1$ norm of these coefficients: \begin{cor} Let $f:\pmone^n\to [-1,1]$ be such that $\fourierset{f}{i} \geq 0$ for every $1\leq i \leq n$ (e.g.~$f$ is monotone).
 Then